Welcome

 union-jack-wearing car on a French visit.
 It is quite expensive, and

-you have to read French.
+all in French of course.
 You can ask about it or buy it from a

 specialist car book shop in Paris: "PASSION AUTOMOBILE", and